simeenpathan611-design/Multimodal_Document_AgentHub_Showcase/README.md

 # Multimodal_Document_AgentHub_Showcase

 > An intelligent AI-powered platform that extracts, understands, and answers questions from **multimodal documents** — including PDFs, PPTs, DOCX, tables, charts, and images — using advanced **LLMs** and **vector embeddings**.

+**NOTE**
+The complete codebase is private due to ongoing research and proprietary integrations

 ---